 Her four-legged companions include: Cyrus the Formosan Mountain Dog rescued from North Shore Animal League, and Akuma the Lionhead bunny.

-For almost a decade, Joanne has served as a fundraiser, docent and puppy raiser for The Guide Dog Foundation as well as for America’s VetDogs.
+For over a decade, Joanne has served as a fundraiser, docent and puppy raiser for The Guide Dog Foundation as well as for America’s VetDogs.
 Over the past eight years, Joanne has raised six puppies, five of whom became assistance dogs: three guide dogs (for people who are blind) and two service dogs (for veterans with disabilities).
+An is now raising her 7th puppy, who she bring to The ARK everyday.
 For the past three years, she and Aiden have served as visiting therapists, continuing the prior eight years of service Joanne and her beloved shepherd Shadow performed for Therapy Dogs International.

 Aiden also serves as an ambassador dog for The Guide Dog Foundation.
 He was released from the guide dog program as a puppy for a potential medical issue and adopted by his puppy raiser Joanne.
-Aiden is still able to help people in another way, so Joanne signed him up for the Foundation’s ambassador dog program, where he goes on speaking engagements to schools, clubs, and other events.
+He could still help people, so Joanne signed him for the Foundation’s ambassador dog program, where he goes on speaking engagements to schools, clubs, and other events.

 If that wasn’t enough, for over 15 years, Joanne has been a Wishing Granter, fundraiser and event co-chair for Make-A-Wish.

-In her spare time, she found success in corporate America with the unique experience of being devoted to the same company for 35 years as a successful Engineer, Manager and Executive, trading on her demonstrated leadership, organizational, and operational abilities.
-Joanne’s business acumen, empathy, and interpersonal abilities helped her to work with and support such notable firms for 25 years on Wall Street at Citibank, JP Morgan and SmithBarney, then moving to Long Island becoming HP’s Account Executive to Canon USA.
-Throughout her professional career and years of humanitarian efforts, Joanne has been recognized by those she has helped with numerous Volunteer, Customer Satisfaction and Client Service Excellence Awards, not to mention the numbers of shout-outs from appreciative people on Social Media.
+In her spare time, she found success in Corporate America, with the unique experience of working for the same company for 35 years, as a successful Engineer, Manager and Executive, trading on her demonstrated leadership, organizational, and operational abilities.
+Her business acumen, along with her empathy and interpersonal abilities, helped her to work with and support such notable firms for 25 years on Wall Street at Citibank, JP Morgan and SmithBarney, then moving to Long Island becoming HP’s Account Executive to Canon USA.
+Throughout her professional career and during her years of humanitarian efforts, Joanne has been recognized by those she has helped with numerous Volunteer, Customer Satisfaction and Client Service Excellence Awards, not to mention the numbers of shout-outs from appreciative people on Social Media.
 If only animals could Tweet.

-You can see how we knew immediately that there is no better person than Joanne to manage the ARK Pet Oasis and the Aviary here at The ARK.
-She and Aiden live in Nassau County with Joanne’s loving and supportive husband, Sean.
+You can see how we knew immediately there was no better person to manage the ARK Pet Oasis and The Aviary here at The ARK at JFK.
+Joanne and Aiden live in Nassau County.
+Oh, by the way, they also live with Joanne’s loving and supportive husband Sean.